Welcome to our grammar lesson about Spanish Possessive Adjectives and Pronouns.

-Spanish Possessive Adjectives and Pronouns are a collection of words which express possession or belonging (who owns something).
+Possessive Adjectives and Pronouns are a collection of words which express possession or belonging (who owns something).
+They are equivalent to English words “my, mine, your, yours, his, etc”.

 The short forms are presented in the following table:

-- We always need to match the Short Form’s number to the owned thing (singular or plural).
+- All short forms need to match the number of the owned thing (either singular or plural).

-- Only “nuestro” and “vuestro” need to also match the gender of the owned thing, apart from its the number.
+- “Nuestro” and “vuestro” need to also match the gender of the owned thing.

-The short forms are used as adjectives.
-We place them before the noun that expresses the owned thing.
+Short forms are always considered adjectives.
+We place them right before the noun (the owned thing).

 Here are some example sentences: